DSC-Capstone/dsc-capstone.github.io/mentors.md

 This page contains all of the information you need to know as a domain mentor.
 Current mentors and potential future mentors alike will find this useful (students probably won't!).

-If you've read this already, you might just be here for [Instructions](#instructions), which are at the bottom of the page.
+If you've read this already, you might just be here for [Instructions for Administrative Tasks](#instructions-for-administrative-tasks), which are at the bottom of the page.

 ---